outlierClassifier/py_ocsvm/README.md

-# py_ocsvm
+# py_iforest

-This project provides a simple One-Class SVM service that follows the protocol described in the provided OpenAPI specification.
+This project provides a simple Isolation Forest service that follows the protocol described in the provided OpenAPI specification.
 The API is implemented using **FastAPI** and exposes endpoints for training and prediction.